Clinical-Genomics/MIP/README.md

 - VcfTools
 - PLINK

-Depending on what programs you include in the MIP analysis you also need to add these programs to your bashrc
+Depending on what programs you include in the MIP analysis you also need to add these programs to your `bashrc`:

 - FastQC
 - Mosaik